Broadcast2World Blog

 Notice how they balance animation with pacing in their YouTube intro.

-While every video from Kurzgesagt is a masterclass in animated storytelling, it all starts with their iconic intro that works its magic in the first few seconds.
+While every video from Kurzgesagt is a masterclass in animated storytelling, they all start with that iconic intro that works its magic in the first few seconds.

 Whenever you think about the tech community on YouTube, the name Marques Brownlee comes up quite frequently.